MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/edit-check-policies.md

 Team Foundation Version Control (TFVC) administrators can add and edit check-in policy requirements.
 These check-in policies require the user to take actions when they conduct a check-in to version control.
 For example, a user can be required to associate a work item with a changeset.
 For more information on check-ins, see [Develop code and manage pending changes](develop-code-manage-pending-changes.md).

 Before editing a check-in policy, you must first create one.
 For more information, see [Add check-in policies](add-check-policies.md).
-The default available check-in policy types include:
+The following default check-in policy types are available:

 - **Builds** requires that the last build was successful before any new changes can be checked in.
 - **Changeset Comments Policy** requires users to provide check-in comments.